Tim Prentice (sculptor)

-Tim Prentice (born 1930) is an American kinetic sculptor.
+Tim Prentice (November 5, 1930 – November 25, 2025) was an American kinetic sculptor and architect.
 He received a master's degree in architecture from the Yale School of Architecture in 1960 and founded the award-winning company of Prentice & Chan in 1965.
-He resides in Cornwall, Connecticut.
+He resided in Cornwall, Connecticut.

 Ten years after forming Prentice & Chan, he established his studio in Cornwall to design and fabricate kinetic sculpture.
-His corporate clients include American Express, Bank of America, Citigroup, Mobil, AT&T and Hewlett-Packard.
-In the last few years, he has completed installations in Japan, Korea, Northern Ireland, and Australia.
+His corporate clients included American Express, Bank of America, Citigroup, Mobil, AT&T and Hewlett-Packard.
+He has completed installations in Japan, Korea, Northern Ireland, and Australia.
 The lobby of Eleven Times Square features one of his kinetic mobile installations.
 One of his notable works include "Flashdance", at the Jacksonville International Airport, containing suspended kinetic elements that move in response to air currents generated by a moving escalator.

-His work grows out of the tradition of Alexander Calder and George Rickey, but in a recent review, the critic Grace Glueck stated that his work's 'gently assertive character is very much his own.'
-His works are on display at the Maxwell Davidson Gallery in New York City.
+His work was influenced by Alexander Calder and George Rickey, but the critic Grace Glueck stated that his work's 'gently assertive character is very much his own.'
+His works were on display at the Maxwell Davidson Gallery in New York City in 2000.

+In his later years, Prentice experienced macular degeneration and vision loss, which he reported to not have impacted his artistic career.
+Prentice died on November 25, 2025, at the age of 95.